STAT547-UBC-2019-20/Group10/README.md

     - scripts/plot_grams.R  # EDA script to export images
     - scripts/analysis.R    # logistic regressions
     - scripts/knit_report.R # Knit the draft report
+    - tests/test.R          # Test with testthat, check the required inputs are all generated for kniting the report

     To replicate this analysis, navigate to the root folder of this project in your terminal, and type in the following commands:
     > Rscript scripts/load_data.R --data_url='https://github.com/STAT547-UBC-2019-20/data_sets/raw/master/fire_archive_M6_96619.csv'